tfriman/jndi-settings/README.md

 }
 ```

-And injecting that to Bean:
+And injecting that to Example:

 ```java
 @com.google.inject.servlet.SessionScoped